 Dig for the Words You Need to Hear

 People will give compliments freely.
 They rarely give criticism, especially to those above them or those from whom they hope to get favors.
-Dig for the diamonds of truth.
+As an entrepreneur, dig for the diamonds of truth.
 Collect information and opinions, but weigh opinions carefully, considering the motives of those who offer them.

 As Frank Sinatra Sang, “Luck, Be a Lady”